WilyWren2/ReactNativeAxaMobileSdk/README.md

 ### Objective C

-1. Add the import header `#import "CAMDOReporter.h"` to your AppDelegate.m file
+1. Add the import header `#import "CAMDOReporter.h"` to your AppDelegate.m file.

-2. Initialize the CAMobileAppAnalytics sdk in `didFinishLaunchingWithOptions:` method
+2. Initialize the CAMobileAppAnalytics SDK in the `didFinishLaunchingWithOptions:` method.

 ```
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions